TangQiScarlett/TangQiScarlett.github.io/index.md

 Here is **Qi Tang (Scarlett, 唐琦)**.

 I am currently conducting a *Catholic-themed fieldwork* in the *Philippines*, which is expected to end in September 2024.
-I received my Master's degree from *Tsinghua University* in June 2023 with a Master's thesis on the topic of Anthropology, prior to which I received my Bachelor's degree in Management in 2020 from *Beijing Sport University*.
-In addition, I am a *feminist*.
+I received my Master's degree from Tsinghua University in June 2023 with a Master's thesis on the topic of Anthropology, prior to which I received my Bachelor's degree in Management in 2020 from Beijing Sport University.
+In addition, I am a feminist.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *18101358006@163[dot]com*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *18101358006@163.com*

 <br>

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
+**<font color='red'>[Highlight]</font> I am looking for PhD/Mphil to start in 2024 Fall.
 Contact me if you have any leads!**

 - **Sep 2016 - June 2020:** Beijing Sport University (BA)
 - **Sep 2020 - June 2023:** Tsinghua University (MA)